 Here at Optibus, we have employees who are quarantined and are dealing with the severe disruption COVID-19 has on our work.
 We have received numerous requests from transit agencies to help create contingency plans.

 We’d like to help.
 Over at Optibus, we don’t have any hand sanitizer or bleach to offer, but what we do have is the platform that can quickly create contingency plans for public transit.
-That’s why we’re offering no-cost assistance in preparing coronavirus contingency plans to any cities/agencies that request it through June, with no strings attached.
+That’s why we’re offering no-cost assistance required to prepare coronavirus contingency plans to any cities/agencies that request it through June, with no strings attached.
 This is the least we can do.

 In addition to increasing the need to disinfect vehicle surfaces, the virus is affecting public transit in multiple ways: